kselnaag/algos/README.md

 // {s1, s2, s3}
 ```

 This approach used in arrays.
-Other data types are under construction and use `Ord` and `any` interfaces for Keys and Values as well.
+Other data types are under construction and use `Ord` and `any` interfaces for Keys and Values.

 ----